-The researcher largely utilized primary data collected form operators of small scale and medium enterprises in Ndeeba trading centre.
-Secondary data was also used and included journals, internet, books and others.
+The researcher largely utilized primary data collected from operators of small scale and medium enterprises in Kansanga trading centre.
+Secondary data was used and included journals, internet, books and others, to get literature review that other researchers conducted in relation to my research topic.
+That is why I used secondary data.